24+ Unplugged Road Trip Activities for Kids (2024)

 8. Grocery Store Game

-The Grocery Store Game was one of my favorite car activities when I was a kid and I still play it today with my children.
-This game puts a twist on the traditional 20 Questions, but works well for families because even young kids know what’s in a grocery store.
+The Grocery Store Game was one of my favorite car activities as a kid, and I still play it today with my children.
+This game puts a twist on the traditional 20 Questions but works well for families because even young kids know what’s in a grocery store.

 One player thinks of an item that can typically be purchased in a grocery store and then gives a clue like, “I’m thinking of something that can be found in the produce department,” or, “I’m thinking of something orange.”